Hua Eleanor Yu: Education

-Yu is a niece of Dr. Tsai-Fan Yu.
+Yu is a niece of Tsai-Fan Yu.
 Yu attended Columbia University, where she obtained her B.A. in biology in 1983, and her Ph.D. in molecular biology in 1988.
 From 1989 to 1992, she held a postdoctoral position in molecular biology at the University of Michigan, Ann Arbor, Michigan.

 Career

 Yu worked as a research scientist in the Department of Microbiology and Immunology at the University of Michigan from 1994 to 1995, before joining the immunology program at the Moffitt Cancer Center in Tampa, Florida.
 She remained there until 2005, when she became professor and associate chair of the Department of Cancer Immunotherapeutics & Tumor Immunology at the Beckman Research Institute of City of Hope in Duarte, California.
 In 2013, she became the inaugural Billy and Audrey L. Wilder Professor in Tumor Immunotherapy.

 Research

 Yu and her team were the first to identify [as a critical regulator in processes influencing tumor cell growth and survival.
 They examined activation of the STAT3 protein, and determined that it helps to create an environment supportive of the tumor cell, protecting it from nearby immune cells.

 By examining and understanding STAT3's role in tumor angiogenesis and immune evasion, they have also identified a possible molecular target for cancer therapy.